 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|

-The EOS M100 is a current model that online retailers, such as amazon, will have in stock.
-In contrast, the EOS M10 has been discontinued (but it can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the EOS M10 was succeeded by the Canon M100.
+The M100 is a current model that online retailers, such as amazon, will have in stock.
+In contrast, the M10 has been discontinued (but it can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.

 So what conclusions can be drawn?
-Is the Canon M10 better than the Canon M100 or vice versa?
+Which of the two cameras – the Canon M10 or the Canon M100 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.